nannmon1998/fooder_lich/README.md

 - Prerequisites: Make sure you have Flutter installed on your system.
 If you don't have it yet, you can install it from the official Flutter website.

-- Clone the repository: Clone this repository to your local machine using the following command:
+- Clone the repository: Clone this repository to your local machine using the following command:git clone https://github.com/nannmon1998/fooder_lich.git

 - Install Dependencies: Navigate to the project directory and install the required dependencies: